signapse/senior-fe-technical-test/README.md

 - Use Storybook to create components that can be viewed and developed in isolation
 - Document your decisions

-This task should take no longer than an hour to complete and if you have any issues or questions please feel free to get in contact.
+## Additional improvements
+We want to keep improving our products if you have any ideas which could improve the user experience then please make them of document what you would do.